flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMScript.md

     ##################################################################
     # Change FAN to your fan account name
     # Change JOBNAME to what you want to call the job
-    # This is what is shows when attmepting to Monitor / interrogate the job,
+    # This is what is shows when attempting to Monitor / interrogate the job,
     # So make sure it is something pertinent!
     #
     #SBATCH --job-name=FAN_JOBNAME